Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Annular diagrams over 2-bridge link groups

 For a rational number $r$ with $0 < r< 1$, let $R$ be the symmetrized subset of $F(a, b)$ generated by the single relator $u_{r}$ of the upper presentation of $G(K(r))$.
-Our goal of the present section is to describe the structure of reduced annular $R$-diagrams with $u_s$ and $u_{s'}^{\pm 1}$, respectively, as outer and inner boundary labels, where $u_s$ and $u_{s'}$ ($s, s' \in I_1(r) \cup I_2(r)$) are the cyclically reduced words in $\{a,b\}$ obtained from the simple loops $\alpha_s$ and $\alpha_{s'}$, respectively, as in Lemma ~\ref{presentation}.
+Our goal of the present section is to describe the structure of reduced annular $R$-diagrams with $u_s$ and $u_{s'}^{\pm 1}$, respectively, as outer and inner boundary labels, where $u_s$ and $u_{s'}$ ($s, s' \in I_1(r) \cup I_2(r)$) are the cyclically reduced words in $\{a,b\}$ obtained from the simple loops $\alpha_s$ and $\alpha_{s'}$, respectively, as in Lemma~\ref{presentation}.
 We obtain the following very strong structure theorem.

-\begin{theorem} [Structure Theorem] Suppose that $r$ is a rational number with $0<r<1$.
-Let $R$ be the symmetrized subset of $F(a, b)$ generated by the single relator $u_{r}$ of the upper presentation of $G(K(r))$, and let $S(r)= (S_1, S_2, S_1, S_2)$ be as in Proposition ~\ref{sequence}.
-Suppose that $M$ is a reduced annular $R$-diagram such that \begin{enumerate}[ \rm (i)] \item the words $\phi(\alpha)$ and $\phi(\delta)$ are cyclically reduced;
+\begin{theorem}{\rm (Structure Theorem)} Suppose that $r$ is a rational number with $0<r<1$.
+Let $R$ be the symmetrized subset of $F(a, b)$ generated by the single relator $u_{r}$ of the upper presentation of $G(K(r))$, and let $S(r)= (S_1, S_2, S_1, S_2)$ be as in Proposition~\ref{sequence}.
+Suppose that $M$ is a reduced nontrivial annular $R$-diagram such that, for $\alpha$ and $\delta$ which are, respectively, arbitrary outer and inner boundary cycles of $M$, \begin{enumerate}[ \rm (i)] \item the words $\phi(\alpha)$ and $\phi(\delta)$ are cyclically reduced;

 \item the words $\phi(\alpha)$ and $\phi(\delta)$ are cyclically alternating;